gabrieldemarmiesse/getting_started_open_source/README.md

 git push
 ```

-Now go to the upstream repository web page, click on "Pull requests" and click on the button "Open a new pull request".
+Now go to the upstream repository web page, click on "Pull requests" and click on the button "Compare & pull request".

 ### Step 10: Make a third pull request.